patrickds/DemocraticLunch/README.md

 The approach taken was based on the [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) presenter by [Robert C. Martin](http://blog.cleancoder.com/) with MVP pattern for presentation.

-This approach is a bit more verbose than usual but it makes the maintenance tasks very obvious and less error prone.
+This approach is a bit more verbose than usual but it makes the maintenance tasks very obvious and less error-prone.
 The main difference is the introduction of use cases, which are the very user's actions, between the presentation and the domain models thus encapsulating domain logic.